 When Show Password in HTTP Header is enabled, the agent adds the password in the USER\PASSWORD header.

-The agent does not modify any other IIS server variables related to the authenticated user's session.
+The agent doesn't modify any other IIS server variables related to the authenticated user's session.

-The agent requires IIS to run in Integrated mode.
+The agent requires that IIS runs in Integrated mode.
+Consider the following points for integration with additional Microsoft products: